All Episodes

 Anyway, I'm glad you called.

-Um, I relish these opportunities.
+I relish these opportunities.

-The question I asked my dad, if he uh was a religious question, I asked him how he was so certain that there was a heaven.
+The question I asked my dad, if he was a religious question, I asked him how he was so certain that there was a heaven.

 And I'm seven or eight years old.

-Now he had satisfied it himself.
+Now, he had satisfied it himself.

-And he was always searching for ways to convince people with humanly logic, above and beyond just having faith in the Bible.
+And he was always searching for ways to convince people with humanly logic above and beyond just having faith in the Bible.

-He was always searching for something that would convince him, sort of like Pascal's wager, although this was not his, but Blaise Pascal, the brilliant 18th century philosopher.
+He was always searching for something that would convince him, sort of like Pascal's wager.

-Pascal's wager basically was hey, if the Bible says there is an eternal life if you're a believer, it makes sense to believe.
+Pascal's wager basically was: hey, if the Bible says there is an eternal life if you're a believer, it makes sense to believe.

-So safe bet is to believe.
+So, safe bet is to believe.

-He was looking for things like this, because he taught Sunday school, he was occasionally did sermons and so forth.
+He was looking at things like this because he taught Sunday school.

-So I asked him how he knew.
+So I asked him how he knew, how he was so confident.

-And he told me this story not when I was seven or eight.
+And he told me this story, not when I was seven or eight.

-I he went through all that.
+He went through all that.

-Gotta make a short version of this because of time.
+I've got to make a short version of this because of time.

-He said, I just don't believe a loving God would create such create beings who could conceive of, plan for, and imagine and have faith in such places if it weren't true.
+He said, I just don't believe a loving God would create such, create beings who could conceive of, plan for, and imagine and have faith in such places if it weren't true.

 It'd be the ultimate cruelty of a loving God.